webclinic017/tradingview-automatic-backtester/README.md

+## Disclaimer
+1. If you run more than 4 backtest proccesses parallelly with this system on TradingView, you will get temporarily banned.
+2. I haven't done any maintenance on this system since June 2022 and I won't.

 ## How does it work?

 Since there is no API for TradingView, this system manipulates the TradingView website by selenium.